roymacdonald/ofxSoundObjects/README.md

 #### ofxSoundMatrixMixer
 This class implements a matrix mixer, which is a special kind of mixer that allows you to mix any input into any output, allowing for complex mix scenarios or rerouting audio channels.
 This becomes very useful when using audio interfaces with lots of outputs.
 By itself it does not have a gui but the `ofxSoundMatrixMixerRenderer` class implements one.
 The `example-matrixMixer` shows how to use both of these.

-#### ofxNDI

-There is a sound object specifically made for using ofxNDI to allow you to send and receive audio from other computers over a network.
-There are two classes made for this `ofxNDISenderSoundObject` and `ofxNDIReceiverSoundObject`.
-Look at the examples on how to use these.

-**This feature is disabled by default so you'll need to activate it.**
-Do the following in order to activate the use of ofxNDI

-Go to the file `src/ofxSoundObjectsConstants.h`, uncomment the line that reads `//#define OFX_SOUND_OBJECTS_USE_OFX_NDI` and save;

-You'll also need to download and properly install in your addons [ofxNDI](https://github.com/nariakiiwatani/ofxNDI) add it to your project via Project Generator and then do the following in case you're using xcode.

-Once you've created your new project copy the `config.make` file from either `ofxSoundObjects/example-ofxNDISender/config.make` or `ofxSoundObjects/example-ofxNDIReceiver/config.make` into your newly created project.
-Now update your project with project generator.
-You only need to do this when creating the project.